yhsiah/mac-setup/README.md

 - Install Oh My Zsh with `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
 - Make the terminal pretty with themes (TODO)

+Other useful things:
+- install xcode from the app store, if you want to be able to use Simulator to run emulated mobile ios devices
+- install spectacle for a nice way and easy to manage windows (although note this is no longer maintained, but still works fine)
+    - shorcuts with spectacle: `option + cmd + f` to maximise the window without making it go fullscreen, `option + cmd + left arrow` for moving a window to the left half of your desktop, likewise `option + cmd + right arrow` for moving a window to the right half of your desktop.
+You can see all the available shortcuts by clicking the spectacle icon in the top corner of your screen when it is running.

 ## Setting up Git (WIP)

 - generate a new ssh key
 - add it to your github account
 - add the new work email to your github as a secondary email address
 - set your git config on your machine with `git config --global user.name <username>` and `git config --global user.email <email>`, and set differently per work repo using `git config user.email <work-email>` while in the repo, if you'd like.

+## Notes on your bash profile / zsh profile (TODO)